tyronyiu/Uni/template.md

 # Introduction

-The introduction shall identify the project customer and rpovide a brief overview of the functionality to be provided.
+The introduction shall identify the project customer and provide a brief overview of the functionality to be provided.

 ## Customer